beingmerry/2022-11-22_live-stream/README.md

 # 🧪Ideas...
 Request!!!
 Please!
 Add a step.
 Tell the group about yourself.
-Nark it with an emoji.
+Add an emoji for fun!
 Explain that emoji.
 I'll use 🎯 with mine to show where I think things should go.
 Maybe 🧪 for ideas..., and 🚩 for the place things should get done next.

-The 📺 means that on Tuesday, November 22, 2022 there will be a live stream on Zoom!
+The 📺 means that on Tuesday, November 22, 2022 there will be a live stream on Zoom at 7pm!